 We can completely vouch for this one!
 Its aim is simple: to make your “inner foodie squeal in delight.”
 This bakery works by combining classic flavours and ingredients, and mixing them with whimsical florals and a wide array of bits and bobs (think gold foil and galaxy swirls!) to ensure that every cake is its own piece of art!
 The floral designs are truly #instagoals.

-You’ll be in ‘love at first bite.’
-From handcrafted sugar decorations to premium European chocolate, Ms B’s Cakery takes you straight to pastry heaven.
+You’ll be in “love at first bite.”
+From handcrafted sugar decorations to premium European chocolate, Ms B’s Cakery takes you straight to cake heaven.
 These desserts aren’t for your average party; be prepared to be dazzled by the elite level of these beauties.
-Its specialty cakes are truly mesmerising and are works of art, but the real showstopper has to be the Madame Butterfly.
+Its speciality cakes are truly mesmerising and are works of art, but the real showstopper has to be the Madame Butterfly.
 You know it’s a Ms B’s when you see a fluttering butterfly gently balancing on the top of a cake (these cakes are often replicated but never executed as well as the original), and if that isn’t enough, ingredients such as pistachio, chocolate chiffon and apricot compote should tempt your taste buds!

 These indulgent adult-enticing cakes may just put you in a chocolate coma.
-The trusted designs at Cova offer the finest ingredients from around the world, heavenly flavours and elegant aesthetic.
-If layers of sponge cake filled with chocolate and cream and surrounded by a fort of chocolate dipped profiteroles get your salivary glands excited then the signature St. Honoré is the Cova cake for you (the cheesecake is pretty darn good, too!).
+The trusted designs at Cova offer the finest ingredients from around the world, heavenly flavours and an elegant aesthetic.
+If layers of sponge cake filled with chocolate and cream, surrounded by a fort of chocolate dipped profiteroles get your salivary glands excited than the signature St. Honoré is the Cova cake for you (the cheesecake is pretty darn good, too!).